Nature: Atmosphere, climate, and weather

 Blue light is scattered more than other wavelengths by the gases in the atmosphere, giving the Earth a blue halo when seen from space.

 The Earth's atmosphere is a key factor in sustaining the ecosystem.
 The thin layer of gases that envelops the Earth is held in place by gravity.
-Air is mostly nitrogen, oxygen, water vapor, with much smaller amounts of carbon dioxide, argon, etc. The atmospheric pressure and density declines steadily with altitude.
+Air is mostly nitrogen, oxygen, water vapor, with much smaller amounts of carbon dioxide, argon, etc. The atmospheric pressure and density decline steadily with altitude.
 The ozone layer plays an important role in depleting the amount of ultraviolet (UV) radiation that reaches the surface.
 As DNA is readily damaged by UV light, this serves to protect life at the surface.
 The atmosphere also retains heat during the night, thereby reducing the daily temperature extremes.

 Terrestrial weather occurs almost exclusively in the lower part of the atmosphere, and serves as a convective system for redistributing heat.
 Weather is a chaotic system that is readily modified by small changes to the environment, so accurate weather forecasting is limited to only a few days.
 Weather is also influenced by the seasons, which result from the Earth's axis being tilted relative to its orbital plane.
 Thus, at any given time during the summer or winter, one part of the Earth is more directly exposed to the rays of the sun.
 This exposure alternates as the Earth revolves in its orbit.
 At any given time, regardless of season, the Northern and Southern Hemispheres experience opposite seasons.